-MD Adviser applicants: Please note selecting the incorrect license type and LOAs will not result in the issuance of a producer license.
-Maryland refers to a producer as: A person or an entity who sells, solicits, or negotiates insurance contracts.
+MD Adviser applicants: Please note selecting the incorrect license type and LOAs will not result in the issuance of an insurance producer license.
+Maryland refers to an insurance producer as: A person or an entity who sells, solicits, or negotiates insurance contracts.
 An adviser is referred to as a person that, for compensation examines or offers to examine policy, annuity contract, or pure endowment contract for the purpose of giving or offers advice or information.
 Please select the correct license type.
 For questions contact the Maryland Insurance Administration Customer Service at 1-888-204-6198.

 If adviser is the correct license selection, please submit your original bond in the amount of $1000.00 directly to the Maryland Insurance Administration to have the application resolved.

-Initial Title Insurance Producer applications must be submitted via a paper application directly to state.
+Initial Title Producer applications must be submitted via a paper application directly to state.

 Initial Self-Service Storage license applications must be submitted via a paper application directly to state.